 Eudora is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Eudora is a city of production and manufacturing workers, sales and office workers, and service providers.
 There are especially a lot of people living in Eudora who work in office and administrative support (19.44%), healthcare suport services (9.72%), and management occupations (8.54%).

-Eudora is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Eudora does not have a public transit system used by locals to get to and from work.

 The per capita income in Eudora in 2022 was $22,376, which is lower middle income relative to Arkansas, and low income relative to the rest of the US.
 This equates to an annual income of $89,504 for a family of four.